 The real magic is the efficiency, a conventional electric heater will take 1 Watt of electricity and convert it into exactly 1 Watt of heat.
 But a heat pump harvests heat rather than generating heat, as such they can typically make around 4 Watts of heat for every 1 Watt of electricity used.
 And that in a nutshell is why there is such a big push for heat pumps to bring down our overall energy use.

 How about the environmental impacts?
-In terms of carbon emissions heat pumps operating from the UK grid will emit around 1/8ththe amount of CO2, and pleasingly the electricity grid gets cleaner every year further increasing that benefit.
+In terms of carbon emissions heat pumps operating from the UK grid will emit around 1/8ththe amount of CO2 in comparison to an equivalent Gas Boiler for each unit of heat they deliver, and as the electricity grid gets cleaner every year that margin will increase.

 The refrigerants that heat pumps rely on have traditionally been in the spotlight due to ozone depleting side effects and their Global Warming Potential, but GWP’s are now far lower and decreasing rapidly as heat pump start to use R290 (propane) which has a negligible effect, and ozone depleting gases are a thing of the past.